 Picture this …

 You’ve had a really long week.
-Let’s say you had a big project at work and it kept you late at the office a couple nights in a row.
-It’s now Friday at 5pm and you’re singing “Free Fallin’” on your ride home from work like Tom Cruise in Jerry Maguire.
+Let’s say you had a big project at work and it kept you late at the office a couple of nights in a row.
+It's now Friday at 5pm and you’re singing “Free Fallin'” on your ride home from work like Tom Cruise in Jerry Maguire.

 You pull your car into the garage and walk inside.
 Your spouse greets you and says, “Hey baby, great news.
 My Mom has the kids tonight!
 Let’s go out to dinner.”
 You’re excited, you’re pumped.
-This is going to be great night.
+This is going to be a great night.

-You get ready quickly so you can get a jump start on your evening of freedom – no kids, adult conversation with your spouse.
+You get ready quickly so you can get a jump-start on your evening of freedom – no kids, adult conversation with your spouse.
 Life is good.